tectonia/AppDevLearning/exercisefiles/springboot/README.md

 ### 2. Dates comparison

 New operation under /diffdates that calculates the difference between two dates.
 The operation should receive two dates as parameter in format dd-MM-yyyy and return the difference in days.

 Additionally, create a unit test that validates the operation.

 From now on, you will have to create the unit tests for every new operation.
 Wasn't it easy with Copilot?

-### 3. Validate the format of a spanish phone
+### 3. Validate the format of a UK phone number

-Validate the format of a spanish phone number (+34 prefix, then 9 digits, starting with 6, 7 or 9).
+Validate the format of a uk phone number (+44 prefix, then 10 or 11 digit).
 The operation should receive a phone number as parameter and return true if the format is correct, false otherwise.

-### 4. Validate the format of a spanish DNI
+### 4. Validate the format of a UK postcode

-Validate the format of a spanish DNI (8 digits and 1 letter).
-The operation should receive a DNI as parameter and return true if the format is correct, false otherwise.
+Validate the format of a UK postcode.
+The operation should receive a postcode parameter and return true if the format is correct, false otherwise.

 ### 5. From color name to hexadecimal code